Understanding File Inclusion and Path Traversal

 Notable Exploits

-WordPress TimThumb Vulnerability (2011)
+- WordPress TimThumb Vulnerability (2011)

-- Exploited RFI to upload malicious files
+- Exploited RFI to upload malicious files, affecting millions of websites.

-PHP-CGI Remote Code Execution (2012)
+- PHP-CGI Remote Code Execution (2012)

-- Combined path traversal with PHP wrapper exploitation
+- Combined path traversal with PHP wrapper exploitation (CVE-2012-1823).

-Joomla!
+- Joomla!
 LFI Vulnerability (2015)

-- Allowed attackers to read configuration files
+- Allowed attackers to read configuration files (CVE-2015-8562).

 Attack Chains

-Attackers often combine these vulnerabilities:
+Attackers often combine vulnerabilities for greater impact:

 - LFI → RCE via Log Poisoning